alonsorivel/express-users-api/README.md

 ## Implementation details

 This app is written in Javascript ES6 for Node.js.
-It makes use of various npm packages to handle the HTTP request routes as well as an in-memory MongoDB database.
+It makes use of various npm packages to handle the HTTP requests as well as an in-memory MongoDB database for temporary storage.
 The data is not persisted between server restarts.

 The HTTP requests are handled by Express.
 Express middleware like body-parser, cors, helmet, and morgan were installed to handle conversion of request bodies into JSON objects, HTTP headers, and logging.
 The package mongodb-memory-server provides an in-memory database.
 This in-memory database can be replaced once a permanent storage solution is decided.
 Joi takes care of data input validation.
-If a MongoDb database were to be provision for this app, Joi can be replaced by mongoose for data validation.
+If a MongoDb database were to be provisioned for this app, Joi can be replaced by mongoose for data validation.

 The API endpoints are not secured.
 JWT might be a good candidate to add authorization.